Microbial Conversion & Sustainable Agriculture

 Point 3 Biotech Corp. is accelerating microbial conversion research in British Columbia by acquiring an Anaerobic Digester Pilot Plant.
 We have formed a strategic alliance with Catalyst Agri-Innovations Society to operate the Pilot Plant and future research programs.
 The partnership will bring extensive experience of both teams together with world-class equipment to advance the Biogas industry and provide solutions for:

 - Reducing disposal cost

 - Reducing environmental footprints and the impacts of livestock farming

-Through microbial conversion and precision agriculture, we can grow and reconstruct all the required nutrients and proteins for animal feeds.
-These feeds would replace land-based crops such as soybeans that have a significant environmental impact, compared to the minimal impact closed microbial systems.
+We can grow and reconstruct all the required nutrients and proteins for animal feeds through microbial conversion and precision agriculture.
+These feeds would replace land-based crops such as soybeans with a significant environmental impact, compared to the minimal impact of closed microbial systems.

 Future of Food Education

 Something to Consider